 The College at Mid-America is the undergraduate school of Mid-America Baptist Theological Seminary.
 As such, it functions under the mission statement of Mid-America Seminary.

 Within the mission of Mid-America Baptist Theological Seminary, the purpose of the College at Mid-America is to conduct associate and baccalaureate programs to prepare students to take their place as effective Christian leaders in their chosen professions, who serve with integrity, intelligence, and compassion.

-In response to the distinct training needs among Southern Baptists, the Seminary offers the following degree programs: associate, bachelor of arts, bachelor of science (pending SACSCOC approval), master of arts, master of divinity, doctor of ministry, and doctor of philosophy.
+In response to the distinct training needs among Southern Baptists, the Seminary offers the following degree programs: associate, bachelor of arts, bachelor of science, master of arts, master of divinity, Doctor of Ministry, and Doctor of Philosophy.